landoskape/dominoes/docs/basicPolicies.md

 - updateLine: takes as input the previously computed list of sequences, along with the index of the dominoe that was just played and a boolean "onOwn" indicating whether the dominoe was played on the agent's own line.
 It then updates each sequence within lineSequence if it includes the "nextPlay".

+## Advanced Strategy: Persistent-line Agent
+The persistent line agent is a slight variation of the best line agent.
+Instead of choosing the best line on every turn (which requires lots of computation to recalculate all the possible lines, even with the efficient `updateLine` method), it chooses a best line once (at the beginning), and only updates it if the line is disrupted.
+This is a little bit faster (~20% faster when highestDominoe=9 and maxLineLength=12) and results in small variation in policy.
+For a comparison of their policy performance, see this [experiment](multiplayerElo.md) where their ELOs are compared in a special league.